Evaluation and Improvement in Education PG (9792.2)

 Extensions & Late submissions

-All assessment items must be uploaded to Canvas – see above
+All assessment items (except for in-class particiaption) must be uploaded to Canvas – see above

 Students will be asked to confirm the following online declaration at the point of submission.
 I certify that:

 • the attached assignment is my own work and no part of this work has been written for me by any other person except where such collaboration has been authorised by the lecturer/s concerned;